ruthkhan/ux-research-synthesizer/README.md

 ## Architecture decisions

-**Coded excerpts, not briefs.** Earlier versions generated narrative summaries ("briefs") per participant.
-This compounds LLM translation errors: the model paraphrases the transcript, then the synthesis re-interprets the paraphrase.
+**Coded excerpts, not briefs.** Marrative summaries ("briefs") per participant compounds LLM translation errors: the model paraphrases the transcript, then the synthesis re-interprets the paraphrase.
 The current design extracts verbatim quotes only — the LLM selects which quotes are relevant and assigns codes, but does not reword them.

 **Batch codebook generation.** The codebook is generated from all 5 seed transcripts together in one call, not per-transcript then consolidated.
-This produces a leaner codebook (≤10 barriers, enforced) because the model can see cross-participant patterns rather than coding each person's idiosyncratic phrasing independently.
+This produces a leaner codebook because the model can see cross-participant patterns rather than coding each person's idiosyncratic phrasing independently.

 **Incremental production design.** The codebook is generated once and reused.
 New transcripts added later extend the codebook only if they introduce genuinely new concepts — the researcher reviews each proposal with a required justification field (`closest_existing_code` + `why_existing_code_fails`) before any new code is accepted.

-**No new codes on seed transcripts.** The first 5 transcripts cannot propose new codes at coding time — the codebook was built from them, so proposing new codes on them would indicate a gap in codebook generation, not a gap in the codebook.

 **Schema-enforced JSON.** All LLM outputs use Gemini's `response_schema` parameter for structural enforcement — no regex parsing, no brittle text extraction.